 - Involves property management aspects and real estate record keeping

-In addition to these tasks, business organizations can make strategic and economic decisions
+In addition to these tasks, business organizations can make strategic and economic decisions about their CRE.

 Strategic Decisions: A decision that supports the core purpose of a business.